 In hospital, a patient may involuntarily leak urine (urinary incontinence) or pass stool (faecal incontinence).
 In some cases, incontinence may result from the environment rather than from the person’s physical condition.

 Some reasons that this may occur include:

-- having trouble getting out of bed because the bed is too high or because the patient is weak or unwell
+- Having trouble getting out of bed because the bed is too low/high or because the patient is weak or unwell.

-- having equipment, such as IV or oxygen lines, heart monitors and catheters, in the way.
+- Having equipment, such as drip lines or oxygen tubing, heart monitors and catheters in the way.

 Going to the toilet in hospital – planning ahead

 There are a few things you can do to prepare yourself for a hospital visit if you are worried about incontinence issues.
 It is a good idea to: